KorniiVlasenko/House-Price-Predictor-ML-Regression/README.md

-# Houses Price Predictor

-In this project I will apply Pipelines for data preprocessing.
-This is a purely learning project.
+# Predicting of House Prices

+The project solves a regression problem - predicting house prices.

+It is built using pandas, numpy, scikit-learn and xgboost libraries.

-The data was taken from the Kaggle database [kaggle.com](https://www.kaggle.com/)
+The data was taken from the Kaggle database [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data)

-### Problem statement

-> to determine the price of house

-### Goals of this project
+### Goal of this project

-* Practice EDA: Data Loading, Data Familiarization, Data Visualization;
-* Practice Preprocessing using Pipelines;
-* Practice Model Evaluation using Cross-Validation.
+The goal of the project is to go through the entire cycle of a machine learning project from data collection to creating a program ready to predict house prices using the new data.

+### Table of Contents

+- [Development]
+- [Usage]
+- [Project Structure]

+### Development

+To install all required dependencies, run the `requirements.txt` file from the root directory of the project.

 ### Steps